Hampton, Virginia

 Hampton (Note: /ˈhæmptən/) is an independent city in Virginia, United States.
 The population was 137,148 at the 2020 census, making it the seventh-most populous city in Virginia.
 Hampton is included in the Hampton Roads metropolitan area (sometimes called "Tidewater"), which has more than 1.8 million inhabitants and is the 37th-largest metropolitan area in the U.S.

 Hampton traces its origins to Old Point Comfort, the site of Fort Monroe, named by English explorers led by Christopher Newport in 1607 during the founding of Jamestown.
 Following the American Civil War, Hampton University was established on the opposite bank of the Hampton River to educate newly freed African Americans and local Native Americans.
-In the 20th century, the city became home to Langley Air Force Base, NASA's Langley Research Center, and the Virginia Air and Space Center.
+In the 20th century, the city became home to Langley Air Force Base, NASA's Langley Research Center, and the Virginia Air and Space Science Center.

 Since consolidation by a mutual agreement in 1952, Hampton has included the former Elizabeth City County and the incorporated town of Phoebus.
 The city features a wide array of business and industrial enterprises, retail and residential areas, historical sites, and other points of interest, such as a NASCAR short track, the oldest Anglican parish in the Americas (1610), and a moated, six-sided, historical bastion fort.
 Hampton is also known for its extensive waterfront and beaches.

 History

-Indigenous Americans settled in present-day Hampton before 10,000 BCE.
-In the early 1600s, the Tidewater region was populated by the Powhatan peoples who called the lands Tsenacommacah.
-The Powhatan Chiefdom was made up of over 30 tribes numbering an estimated 25,000 people before the arrival of English colonists.
+Indigenous people settled in present-day Hampton before 10,000 BCE.
+In the early 1600s, the Tidewater region was populated by the Algonquian peoples who called the lands Tsenacommacah.
+The Powhatan Confederacy was made up of over 30 tribes numbering an estimated 25,000 people before the arrival of English colonists.